Jacques Lemieux

-Jacques Leonard Lemieux (born April 8, 1943) is a Canadian former professional ice hockey player who played for the Los Angeles Kings in the National Hockey League (NHL).
+Jacques Leonard Lemieux (born April 8, 1943) is a Canadian former professional ice hockey player who played 19 games in the National Hockey League for the Los Angeles Kings between 1967 and 1969.
 He was selected in 15th round, 85th overall by the Kings in the 1967 NHL Expansion Draft.
 Lemieux was one of the players from the 1967 team that was honored before the Kings' first home game of the 2016–17 season.